nightroman/FarNet/HelpDown/HtmlToFarHelp/README.md

 ---
 ### Description

-*HtmlToFarHelp.exe* is supposed to be used together with [MarkdownToHtml][1].
+*HtmlToFarHelp.exe* is supposed to be used together with markdown converters like [pandoc] or [MarkdownToHtml] (obsolete).

-The recommended scenario is to compose manuals in markdown files, convert them to HTML by *MarkdownToHtml* and then convert to HLF.
+The recommended scenario is to compose manuals in markdown files, convert them to HTML by a converter and then convert to HLF.
 Markdown is simpler than HLF and HTML, easier to write, read, and maintain.

 It is fine to compose in HTML and convert to HLF.
 But this is not recommended due to the limited subset of supported HTML and not documented or stable rules.